CastawayMakesThings/LyraNeural/README.md

 A simple, lightweight, open-source, and easy API for integrating simple ai into your projects.
 NOTE: PLEASE DON'T JUDGE THE CODE.

+## WARNING, SIGMOID IS CURRENTLY BROKEN, USE ReLU.

 ## Authors